bwaggener/Lab_02_plasticwaste/lab-02.md

     ## 1   1341465

 This shows that the outlier from the previous graph is Trinidad and Tobago.
-This means that this country has a much higher rate of plastic waste per capita compared to the other countries in this dataset.
+This means that this country has a much much higher rate of plastic waste per capita compared to the other countries in this dataset.
+Quickly looking online, Trinidad and Tobago is known to have issues with waste management however, this is a very extreme outlier so I feel like it might be an error.

-Quickly looking online, it seems that this is not a “data error” and that much of this is caused by “inadequate waste management” (according to Forbes)
+1.1

 Below shows each continent as a density plot.